gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 ## Purpose of this plugin

-This plugin enables you to start a Gatling FrontLine simulation directly from your Bamboo platform.
-This plugin links a Bamboo job with one Gatling FrontLine simulation.
+This plugin enables you to start a Gatling Enterprise simulation directly from your Bamboo platform.
+This plugin links a Bamboo job with one Gatling Enterprise simulation.

-This plugin doesn't create a new Gatling FrontLine simulation, you have to create it using the FrontLine Dashboard before.
+This plugin doesn't create a new Gatling Enterprise simulation, you have to create it using the Gatling Enterprise Dashboard before.

 ## Installation